Max Kless

 Lukoff et al. found search and playlists support agency, especially when users have a specific intention 7 .
 That suggests a simple move: let users declare intent at the trailhead.

-Not a big modal.
-A lightweight entry choice:
+Skip the big modal.
+Use a lightweight entry choice:

 • Browse